-Institutions may continue to use any of he following options, as permitted by management, to maintain required social distancing measures and reduce population density within buildings and workspaces.
+As employees gradually begin to return to the worksite, institutions may continue to use any of he following options, as permitted by management, to maintain required social distancing measures and reduce population density within buildings and workspaces.

-Remote Work: Those who can work remotely to fulfill a portion or all of their work responsibilities may continue to do so if approved by management.
+Remote Work: Those who can work remotely to fulfill a portion or all of their work responsibilities may continue to do so.
 This will reduce the number of individuals on site and the potential spread of the COVID-19 virus.
 These arrangements, which should be approved by the immediate supervisor, can be done on a full or partial day/week schedule as appropriate.

-Alternating Schedules: In order to limit the number of individuals and interactions among those on site, departments may schedule partial staffing on alternating schedules to the extent possible.
+Alternating Schedules: In order to limit the number of individuals and interactions among those on site, departments should schedule partial staffing on alternating schedules to the extent possible.
 Such schedules will help enable social distancing, especially in areas with large common workspaces.